Where's My Tax Refund? The IRS Refund Timetable Explained

 - Outstanding debts: If you owe money for past-due taxes, child support, or other governmental obligations, the IRS might use your refund to offset those debts.

-If you're past the usual refund timeline, it's important to take action.
-Start with the IRS Where’s My Refund? tool for the latest updates or reach out to the IRS directly if you suspect there's been a serious snarl-up.
+If you're past the usual refund timeline, you can take action.
+Start with the IRS Where’s My Refund? tool for the latest updates or reach out to the IRS directly if you suspect there's been a serious problem.

 While you’re waiting, watch for communication from the IRS.
 If something's off with your return, they'll let you know through an official letter or notice.
-Remember, they won't send you a text or slide into your DMs – their communication is always formal and direct.
+Remember, they won't send you a text or email – their communication is always formal and direct.

 For additional support, turn to TurboTax's Where's My Refund tracking tool.
 It's built to help you pinpoint the status of your refund and navigate common causes for delays.